-Charles Beach was born in Ontario, Canada (exact town unknown), in 1886.
+Charles Beach was born in Ontario, Canada (exact town unknown), in 1886 (some sources say 1881).
 At the age of 16 he left home to go to New York to become an actor, but soon discovered he had no talent.
 Relying upon his tall, good looks and confident, charming disposition, he found work as an artist’s model, and soon became the most famous male model in America, thanks to Joseph Christian Leyendecker.

 J. C. Leyendecker was born in 1874 in Germany and immigrated to Chicago with his family in 1882.
 He and his younger brother Frank studied art in Paris and upon their return to the U.S. in 1900, settled in New York to work as artists.
 They produced illustrations for magazines and books, although Joseph was clearly the more talented of the two brothers.
 In 1903 Charles Beach was hired to model, and although Joseph was short and shy, he was also cultured and the two became partners in love and business for the next 48 years.